ntk223/ntk223/README.md

 - 👨‍💻 A passionate **Web Developer** who loves building clean, fast, and scalable web applications.
 - 🌱 Currently focusing on **Backend Development** and **Blockchain (Solidity)**.
-- 🔧 Enjoy working with **Node.js, React, MongoDB**, and modern web technologies.
+- 🔧 Enjoy working with **Nodejs, SQL, NoSQL**, and modern web technologies.
 - 🎯 I love learning new tech, solving problems, and turning ideas into real products.
 - 🤝 Open to collaborating on **Web Apps, APIs, and Smart Contracts**.